HarveyTapeworm/HarveyTapeworm/README.md

 ---

 # I have some attachment issues and am drawn to people with terrible personalities.
 Don't be surprised if I sit with someone who has a document written against them or show a desire to communicate with them.
-I blame myself for this, but I can't do anything about it.
+I blame myself for this, but I can't do anything about it.THIS ALSO MEANS THAT IF YOU HAVE A TERRIBLE PERSONALITY AND YOU ARE A CREEP, THEN I WILL TRY TO MAKE FRIENDS WITH YOU.
+Thank you for understanding.